Dorothy Good

-Dorothy Good (historically referred to as Dorcas Good; ca. 1687/1688 – ?) was the daughter of William Good and Sarah Good (née Solart).
+Dorothy Good (historically referred to as Dorcas Good; born c.
+1687/1688) was the daughter of William Good and Sarah Good (née Solart).

+Witchcraft Accusation

 Dorothy and her mother Sarah were accused of practicing witchcraft in Salem at the beginning of the Salem witch trials in 1692.
 Only four years old at the time, she was interrogated by the local magistrates, confessed to being a witch and purportedly claimed she had seen her mother consorting with the devil.
 Mary Walcott and Ann Putnam Jr. claimed the child was deranged and repeatedly bit them as if she were an animal.

 Dorothy, written as "Dorcas" on the warrant for her arrest, received a brief hearing in which the accusers repeatedly complained of bites on their arms.
 She was sent to jail, becoming at age five the youngest person to be jailed during the Salem witch trials.
 Two days later, she was visited by Salem officials.
 She claimed she owned a snake given to her by her mother that talked to her and sucked blood from her finger.
 The officials took this to mean it was her "familiar", which is defined as a witch's spiritual servant in animal form.